Best Quantum Computing Books (2026): The Master Reading List

 Both.
 Tutorials and notebook-based courses are excellent for getting code running and seeing quantum algorithms in action.
 Books give you the structure and the mental model that lets you actually understand what you are doing.
 Our recommendation: start with one of the introductory books (Bernhardt or Susskind), work through the IBM Qiskit textbook in parallel, and keep Nielsen and Chuang on the desk as a reference.

-A note on how we choose books
+A note on how we choose the best quantum computing books

 Quantum computing books fall into three buckets: pop-science (often beautifully written but mathematically empty), textbooks (mathematically honest but often too dense to read for pleasure), and the rare middle tier that takes the maths seriously without losing the reader.
 We weight that middle tier heavily here.
 We do not include books that we find under-edited, hype-driven, or AI-assembled, however well they happen to rank on Amazon.
 If you think we have missed one, tell us, we read every recommendation.